dgreathouse/BountyHunters1.0-Imported/README.md

   The chassis, or frame, this year is a new approach utilizing 3 inch angle aluminum that is 3/16 inch thick.
 This is a high speed game and impacts are expected.
   The choosen frame strucutre will not bend like our typical 2040 structure that has bent before.
 - **Intake**
-  The intake is planned to be a rotating wheeled intake that rotates out over the bumpers picks up Notes from the floor only.
-  After picking up the note from the floor the Note is immediatley deliverd to the shooter or the Tramper.
+  The Intake is a under the bumper wheeled intake with 1 Falcon Fx
 - **Shooter**
   The shooter is a wheeled mechanism that launches the Note at varied angles to allow the robot to score from different distances
 - **Climber**
-  The climber is a two hook solution that raises the robot of the ground high enough for the Tramper to score in the Trap.
+  The climber is a two hook solution that raises the robot off the ground.
-- **Tramper**
-  The tramper is responsible for getting a game piece from the source area of from the intake.
-It is utilized to score in the Amp or Trap.

-## Vision - Camera
-Vision utilizes 1 or 2 cameras for vision object detection of AprilTags and Notes.
-Another camera is utilized for the driver on the Smartdashboard since there are some blind spots.
-Object detection of a note is mainly planned to be used for autonomous to grab the pixel at center field.
-AprilTag detection can be used to line up with the Speaker and determine distance to speaker.
-With angle and distance the robot can be automated to angle the shooter, adjuste the shooter speed and angle the robot for a speakers shot.

 ## Autonomous
 - Our basic drive strategy is to drive at a angle and velocity in Angle based field centric mode.
 This allows us to drive in any angle and have the robot PID to an angle.
 This prevents us from using a PID loop to drive to distance.
-Since the drive is in velociy mode the time we use is actual distance.
+Since the drive is in velociy mode the time we drive is converted to actual distance.

 ## Pull/Push Requests
 Please add a Pull Request for changes that you would like to see.